bi3mer/challenges/README.md

 12. Implement visualization of a [fractal tree](https://en.wikipedia.org/wiki/Fractal_tree_index)
 13. Implement solution to the [change-making problem](https://en.wikipedia.org/wiki/Change-making_problem).
 The first solution being something made up and the second being an optimal solution.
 14. Implement remove duplicates in an array and adjust the size c++
-15. Given a definition of a bipartite graph in a text file, find whether or not there exists a feasible matching
+15. Given a definition of a bipartite graph in a text file, find whether or not there exists a feasible matching for a scenario such as people to jobs
 16. <s>Check if two graphs are isomorphic</s>
-17. Test whether a string is a palindrone in c++
+17. <s>Test whether a string is a palindrone in c++</s>
 18. Concatenate two arrays in c++
 19. Merge two arrays in c++
 20. Implement bubble sort in c++